Dnipro Metro: Future growth

 In June 2014, President Petro Poroshenko signed the 2014 budget into law which will allocate funding to the "Dnipropetrovskyi Metropoliten" company for the completion of the metro line.
 The two new stations in the city centre, Teatralna and Tsentralna, were expected to be finished by 2015, whilst Muzeina was according to plans to be finished by 2016.
 Another station, "Parus", is planned for the western terminus of the Tsentralno-Zavodska Line.

 Construction did not start because the tender to select the contractor was stopped by the city council in August 2015.
 In the summer of 2016, the mayor of Dnipro Borys Filatov and representatives of Limak Holding signed a contract to build the Dnipro subway.
 The active phase of work started in April 2017.

 In November 2018, city authorities expected the three new stations to be opened by the summer of 2023.
 At the beginning of 2019, it was announced that there were allocated some ₴1.4 billion as a subvention from the state budget.
-In December 2020 Dnipro authorities claimed that the new stations would be opened in 2024.
+In December 2020 Dnipro authorities planned that the new stations would be opened in 2024.
+This date became untenable following the February 2022 full-scale Russian invasion of Ukraine, due to the ongoing war all work has been stopped and the provisionally secured construction is facing flooding and falling into disrepair.

-After the first additions to the line segment, the total length of the only line is expected to be 11.82 km, with 9 stations.
-In the long-term perspective, a second line is planned to span across the River Dnieper, and potentially have 80 km of track on three lines minimum.
+After the first additions to the line segment, the total length of the only line was expected to be 11.82 km, with 9 stations.
+In the long-term perspective, a second line was planned to span across the Dnieper, and potentially have 80 km of track on three lines minimum.